Emory Seidel: Works

 He completed local commissions for public sculpture—for the Damen Avenue bridge just north of Fullerton, and for the New York Street Memorial Bridge in Aurora.

 The Memory Sculptures are part of an entire bridge designed to commemorate the veterans of World War I. In 1930 Seidel designed the original plans for the bridge.
 As a period publication stated, using an artist made the bridge “remarkable in its beauty and unique in its design... which will help bring realization that bridges need not be as drab as gas tanks, telephone poles and other things that must be put up with along public thoroughfares.”

 Dedicated on Armistice Day, November 11, 1931, the New York Street Pershing Memorial Bridge integrates several figures into the concrete structure, two at each end in mirror image, and in niches at the center of the bridge deck.
 Each statue shows a hooded female figure in a kneeling position, her eyes closed in retrospection.
 One hand rests on a plain slab in front of her holding a wreath.
 Her other hand, resting in her lap, clasps a helmet of the World War I dough-boy type.
 The figures rise 10 feet 6 inches above the sidewalk level, while the folds of their robes flow down the piers, incorporating them into the structure of the bridge.
 The sculptures are made of aggregate concrete.
 The allegories' robes flow down to form the pylons of the bridge.
 In 2001 the Aurora City Council considered approval of a restoration of the art work on the bridge, which is listed on the National Register of Historic Places.

+He is also responsible for the bronze relief that is part of the monument dedicated in 1930 in honor of Jacques Marquette next to the Damen Avenue bridge over the Chicago River's South Branch.

 The Morgan Memorial in Freeport, Illinois is one of the most appreciated attractions of Read Park.